Understanding Frequent Urination: Causes, Symptoms, and Treatment

 - Using Diuretics: Medications prescribed for conditions like high blood pressure or heart failure can increase urine production and lead to urinary frequency.

-How Do I Know If I Am Urinating Too Much?
+How Do I Know if I am Urinating Too Much?

 How to Stop Frequent Urination